-Beginning January 1, 2012, TWIA's annual budget has been based upon department level budgets for which department management and their staffs are accountable.
+Since January 1, 2012, TWIA's annual budget has been based upon department level budgets for which department management and their staffs are accountable.
 Individual performance standards have been established for each position within the organization.
 These standards reflect accountability as well as objective metrics appropriate to the individual employee's responsibilities.
-The 2014 budget will be presented to the Board at its December 10, 2013 meeting.
+The 2014 budget was presented to the Board at its December 10, 2013 meeting.
+The budget was approved subject to an evaluation and final determination of the Executive Committee regarding the compensation and performance of the General Manager and the senior management team.

 The Finance Department has prepared budget conformance reports at the department level to monitor performance beginning with 2012 first quarter results.
 Under the current management team, TWIA has consistently performed at or below budget for controllable expenses in nearly every area.
-Controllable expenses through October 31, 2013 are both below budget and below the comparable period in 2012.
+Controllable expenses through December 31, 2013 are at budget and below the comparable period in 2012.